 People with dementia are more susceptible to dehydration for a number of reasons.
 For one, if the person living with dementia is an older adult, they naturally have less water reserves in their body, which makes it easier for them to get dehydrated.
 Also, because of issues with memory loss, decreased ability to initiate tasks independently, and impaired thirst signals from the brain, the person may not remember to drink regularly.
 The person may even have difficulty drinking if they are at a stage where their swallowing is impaired.
 When a person has difficulty swallowing you may notice they start avoiding things that have caused them problems in the past.
 Some people with dementia are also on medications that make them more likely to urinate and therefore leave them dehydrated as well.
 And, the list goes on..

-Now, dehydration is a big deal because EVERY cell and organ in the human body depends on water to function properly and do it's drop.
+Now, dehydration is a big deal because EVERY cell and organ in the human body depends on water to function properly.

 Water helps us to be able to: